You are here

 Is collateral required for these loans?

-In a Presidential declaration, physical business loans over $25,000 must be secured to the extent possible.
-For Agency declarations, physical business loans over $14,000 must be secured to the extent possible.
-All EIDL loans over $25,000 must be secured to the extent possible.
+Physical business loans over $25,000 and EIDL loans over $25,000 must be secured to the extent possible.

 Should I wait for my insurance settlement before I file my loan application?

 No. Don’t miss the filing deadline by waiting for an insurance settlement.
 Final insurance information can be added when a settlement is made.
 The SBA can approve a loan for the total replacement cost, but any insurance proceeds that duplicate SBA’s loan must be applied to your SBA loan.

 How may I use an Economic Injury Disaster Loan?

 The loan provides working capital for disaster-related needs until your business or private, non-profit organization recovers.
 You may request an EIDL for the amount of economic injury but not in excess of what your business or private, non-profit organization could have paid if the disaster had not occurred.
 EIDL loans cannot refinance longterm debts or provide working capital needed before the disaster.
 EIDL loans do not replace sales or lost profits.